Enhancing laboratory capacity to boost fish exports from the Solomon Islands

 The project aimed to develop the capacity of the National Public Health Laboratory to conduct microbiological testing on water and food products in compliance with international standards, so that testing results are accepted by trading partners and fish exports can continue uninterrupted.

-The Solomon Islands, an LDC, is one of the poorest nations in the Pacific.
-Internal ethnic conflict between 1999 and 2003 deeply affected the country's economy and society.
-The current economic recovery has been possible in large part thanks to international trade.
-The national economy is based on agriculture and fisheries, with the majority of the labour force engaged in subsistence farming and fishing.
-The fish industry is crucial for the country, employing some 1,800 people (60% women) and also contributing substantially to government revenues and the national economy.
-Processed fish (mainly canned tuna and cooked tuna loins) is among the top three commodities with the highest revenues from international trade.
+The Solomon Islands, a least developed country, is one of the poorest nations in the Pacific, mainly due to internal ethnic conflict between 1999 and 2003.
+However, recovery has been made possible in large part through international trade.
+The national economy is based on agriculture and fisheries.
+The fish industry employs about 1,800 people (60% women) and contributes substantially to the national economy.
+Processed fish, mainly canned tuna and cooked tuna loins, is among the top three export commodities.

-The Solomon Islands has been approved to export fish to the EU.
-Maintaining access to the EU (largest destination market) and other international markets is a national priority.
-Substantial support has already been provided by Australia and the EU to establish the competent authority for food safety and the infrastructure for diagnostic testing.
-However, additional assistance is needed to enable the national laboratory to carry out microbiological testing in line with international standards so that fish exports can continue.
-This support is expected to protect jobs in the fishing industry and sustain commercial fish exports which are worth approximately US$45 million.
+Maintaining access to the EU (the largest destination market) and other international markets is a national priority.
+Substantial support has already been provided by the EU and Australia to establish the competent authority for food safety and the infrastructure for diagnostic testing.
+However, additional assistance is needed to enable the national laboratory to conduct microbiological testing in line with international standards.

 Strengthened capacity of the National Public Health Laboratory (NPHL) to conduct microbiological testing in compliance with international standards